What is family violence?

 Understanding family violence

-Family violence can take many different forms, and can mean any physical, sexual or psychological abuse.
+Family violence (sometimes called ‘domestic abuse’ or ‘domestic violence’) can take many different forms, and can mean any physical, sexual or psychological abuse.
 You may be experiencing some behaviours in your relationship that just don't feel right.
 We'll take a closer look at unsafe behaviours and types of abuse you could experience in your relationship on this page.

 Who can you experience family violence from?